ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 ### ScriptableObject runtime sets (collections)
 Another great example of utilizing ScriptableObjects capabilities.
 Basically this is a collection turned into a scriptable object.
 What for?

 It literally destroys one of the singleton purposes - storing global high-level collections of some GameObjects.
 It might be enemies, minimap icons, weapons - whatever.
-By wrapping this collection in a scriptable object we are able to pass it to any script interested in tracking (e.g. audio manager, enemies counter etc).
+By wrapping this collection in a scriptable object we are able to pass it to any script interested in tracking (e.g. audio manager, enemy counter etc).